solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ![This image demonstrates common development tools on the Microsoft cloud platform to expedite application development.]

-## Free Subscription Offering

 To facilitate developers' adoption of Azure, Microsoft offers a [free subscription] with \$200 credit, applicable for thirty days; year long access to free quotas for popular services, including Azure Database for MySQL; and access to always free Azure service tiers.
+Create an Azure free account and get 750 hours of Azure Database for MySQL Flexible Server free.

 ## MySQL on Azure Hosting Options